Optical-Theory-Group/random-matrix/README.md

 ### Installation

-A conda environment containing all necessary packages can be installed with the following commands from the base repository folder:
+A conda environment containing all packages used in development can be installed with the following commands from the base repository folder:

 ```
 $ conda env create -f conda/environment.yml